-Pulling together what activities are helpful is exactly what a sensory diet is all about.
-If that’s a new term to you, you can read all about what a sensory diet is.
+Pulling together what activities are helpful and when is called a sensory diet is all about.

 Below are over 30 vestibular activities, those that tend to be more calming are listed in the beginning.
 My favorite and most powerful vestibular activities are highlighted in bold: